Road-related incidents are one of the leading causes of unintentional injury death across all ages in BC.1

 Each day, more than 820 crashes occur in BC, and around 170 of them result in an injury or fatality.3 Most of the injuries resulting from collisions involve vehicle drivers and passengers; however, injury also occurs among vulnerable road users—pedestrians, cyclists, and motorcyclists.
 Speeding, distracted driving (e.g., phone use and texting), and impaired driving (using alcohol, drugs, or medications) are the leading contributing factors for motor vehicle collisions.

-Transport incidents cost the BC health care system approximately $700 million dollars per year.4
+Transport incidents cost British Columbians approximately $700 million dollars per year.4

 BCIRPU supports road safety efforts at the policy, practice, and community levels.
 Road safety for all is one of the provincial priorities for injury prevention.

-The CHASE study – Child Active Transportation Safety and the Environment – is exploring how municipalities implement built environment changes in order to increase active transportation.
-Built environment changes, such as pedestrian controlled lights at crosswalks, are used to reduce the risk of motor vehicle crashes and injury among pedestrians and cyclists as well as motor vehicle occupants.
 The goal of Objective 3 of the CHASE study is to identify implementation strategies for built environment change at the municipal level to encourage safe, active transportation.
-Key informant interviews are being conducted in Vancouver and the surrounding area with those who have worked on projects involving optimizing the built environment, such as urban planners, researchers, school board representatives, and provincial transportation authorities, in order to identify the facilitators and barriers for implementing built environment change at the municipal level.6
+Key informant interviews are being conducted in Vancouver and the surrounding area with those who have worked on projects involving optimizing the built environment—such as urban planners, researchers, school board representatives, and provincial transportation authorities—in order to identify the facilitators and barriers for implementing built environment change at the municipal level.6

 Injury Trends in Cyclists in BC

-- Injury Insight: Motorcycle Injuries in British Columbia (May 2020)
+- Injury Insight: Motorcycle Injuries in British Columbia (PDF) (May 2020)

-- Injury Insight: Road Safety Among Vulnerable Road Users (November 2014)
+- Injury Insight: Road Safety Among Vulnerable Road Users (PDF) (November 2014)

 - Police Traffic Accident System Data, available on our Injury Data Online Tool (iDOT)